mtlynch/mtlynch.io/_retrospectives/2019-06-07-whatgotdone-month-1.md

 The growth came almost entirely from a single user who needed Zestful for a one-time project, so it's unlikely to repeat for long, but it's fun to get a bit of money back on a project that [cost me ~$8k](/solo-developer-year-1/#zestful).

-# What Got Done: Business or Hobby?
+# What Got Done: business or hobby?

-TODO: Screenshot
+{% include image.html file="whatgotdone.jpg" alt="What Got Done screenshot"  max_width="800px" img_link="true" fig_caption="My What Got Done entry for last week" %}

 I'm not sure what to do with What Got Done.
 My main goal was to use it as a way to learn [Vue.js](https://vuejs.org/).
 And it's a tool that's useful for me because I like logging my tasks to close out the week.
 I have a list of business ideas in my head, and What Got Done wasn't the one I thought was most promising.